 21 SMTP Response Codes That You Need To Know

-SMTP response codes can be used to help determine why an email bounced, or why you’re receiving an SMTP error when sending an email.
+An SMTP response code list can be used to help quickly determine why an email bounced, or why you’re receiving an SMTP error when sending an email.

-But, if you’re not well versed in the language of SMTP, then making sense of all of these SMTP codes can be overwhelming.
+But, if you’re not well versed in SMTP monitoring, then making sense of all of these SMTP email status codes can be overwhelming.

-That’s why in this blog post, we’re going to give you 21 of the most common SMTP response codes.
+That’s why in this blog post, we’re going to give you 21 of the most common SMTP response codes, and a link to our free SMTP server test tool.

 The Anatomy of an SMTP Response Code

-In our recent blog post, ‘what does an SMTP error mean’, we explain that when your email program makes a request, the receiving mail server will return a code indicating the status of the message.
+In our recent blog post, ‘what does an SMTP error mean’, we talk about email status codes and explain that when your email program makes a request, the receiving mail server will return a code indicating the status of the message.
 This code is known as an “SMTP response code.”

 An SMTP response code consists of three digits: